DracoBlocks/deltoro-nft/README.md

 Slow tests are naturally skipped.
 A slow test is described by using the `slowDescribe` method instead of Mocha's typical describe.

-In order to run all tests including slow tests, use `npm run slowTest`.
+In order to run all tests including slow tests, use `yarn slowTest`.

 ### Deploying a smart contract